jamesslomka/DotFiles/git.md

 > IMPORTANT: After two-factor authentication is enabled, safely store your recovery codes in your password manager !

-Go to: [settings/emails](https://github.com/settings/emails) and add your SSENSE email
+Go to: [settings/emails](https://github.com/settings/emails) and add your email

 #### SSH Config